Zasilkovna/WooCommerce/readme.txt

 Please contact us at e-commerce.support@packeta.com .

 == Changelog ==
+= 2.0.8 =
+Fixed: Resolved data transfer from the checkout and pairing of the order with the plugin when registering a user in the checkout.

 = 2.0.7 =
 Updated: Enabled age verification for Home delivery Slovakia.